olooney/oranlooney.com/content/post/jeopardy.md

 Models have to run somewhere - even the cloud is just someone else's hardware.
 For OpenAI, our choices are Azure or OpenAI's own servers, since the model weights are proprietary and cannot be run locally.
+We'll use OpenAI's server for this project.

 Llama is more open.
 You can download and run the models locally if you have a powerful enough computer.
-There are several ways to do this, but [`ollama`][OLL] bills itself as a way to run model locally, and I found this to be pretty accurate.
+There are several ways to do this, but [`ollama`][OLL] bills itself as a quick and easy way to run model locally, and I found this to be pretty accurate.
 You install it, pull the model weights you want using the CLI, and then use the Python `ollama` package to talk to your local `ollama` server.
 It's all pretty painless and worked well for `llama2:7b` and `llama3:8b`.

 Sadly, my graphics card "only" has 12 GB of VRAM, so I wasn't able to run the `llama3:70b` locally.
 (Works great for games though!
 You should see it run